parallax/filament-syntax-entry/README.md

     ->darkModeTheme('filament-dark');
 ```

-To keep the budle size down only the following themes are currently available:
+To keep the bundle size down only the following themes are currently available:

 - `a11y-dark`
 - `a11y-light`